Shigar River

+Shigar River is a main river flowing through the mountainous Shigar Valley, in Baltistan region of northern Pakistan.

+Course

-Shigar River is located in the mountainous Baltistan region of northern Pakistan.
-The Shigar is formed from the melted water of the Baltoro Glacier and Biafo Glacier.
+The Shigar River is formed from the melted water of the Baltoro Glacier and Biafo Glacier.
 It flows through the Shigar Valley.
-The river is a tributary to the Indus River and meets the Indus in Skardu Valley.
-The Shigar is the main right-bank tributary of the Indus in the Skardu Valley.
+The river is the main right-bank tributary of the Indus River at its mouth and meets the Indus in the Skardu Valley.

+Hydrology

+The catchment area of Shigar River is 6,610 km2 while its mean annual discharge at Shigar during the period 1985–1998 was 223 m3/s, with a minimum and maximum discharge of 142 m3/s and 330 m3/s, respectively.